exasol/bucketfs-java/doc/developer_guide/developer_guide.md

 ## Testing

 This project uses JUnit 5 as a testing framework.
-Run tests and valiations with the following command.
+Run tests and valiations with the following command:

 ```shell
 mvn clean verify